-A few days after being told that she would give birth to the son of God, Mary went to visit her relative Elizabeth.
-The angel had said that Elizabeth was also pregnant and perhaps Mary went there to see if it was true.
+A few days after she was told that she would give birth to the son of God, Mary went to visit her relative Elizabeth.
+The angel had said that Elizabeth was also miraculously pregnant and Mary jumped at the opportunity to talk with someone who had some understanding of what she was going through.

 When God asks us to do something difficult, do we serve him Gratefully or do we obey but only through Gritted teeth?